-Moving forward, it continues to be difficult to fully evaluate the economic impact of COVID19 on our tenants, until the economy has stabilized, and the government stimulus measures have ceased.
-During Q1, 2021, we collected approximately 98% of gross rents.
-We continue to see strong demand and increasing rental rates across our Ontario and Quebec industrial portfolio and demand for space across our convenience retail portfolio that has allowed us to continue our occupancy levels and replace any bankruptcies.
-Finally, we expect interest rates to remain low into 2022 and are monitoring the economy for signs of weakness to be prepared to take advantage of investment opportunities.
+Moving forward, it continues to be difficult to fully evaluate the economic impact of COVID-19 on our tenants, until the economy has stabilized, and the government stimulus measures have ceased.
+During Q2/2021, we collected over 99% of gross rents.
+We continue to see strong demand and increasing rental rates across our Ontario and Quebec industrial portfolio and demand for space across our convenience retail portfolio that has allowed us to continue our occupancy levels.
+Finally, we expect interest rates in Canada to remain low into 2022.

-The Trust has sufficient liquidity not only to meet our operational needs through 2021, but to fund our acquisition and development projects through the second quarter of 2021 with no significant debt maturities in 2021.
+The Trust currently has sufficient liquidity not only to meet our operational needs through 2021, but to fund our acquisition and development projects through the third quarter of 2021 and there are no significant debt maturities through 2022.
 We believe that the Trust is well positioned for growth with our leverage below our target range of 55% to 65%.

-As such, management is always looking to assess and evolve its portfolio of assets The Trust will focus its near-term acquisition efforts on the industrial and multi-residential sectors across Canada as well as continue to reduce its exposure to its non-core retail assets to create a more balanced property portfolio demonstrated by the sales and acquisitions completed in 2021.
+As such, management is always looking to assess and evolve its portfolio of assets The Trust will focus its near-term acquisition efforts on the industrial and multi-residential sectors across Canada as well as continue to slowly reduce its exposure to its non-core retail assets to create a more balanced property portfolio demonstrated by the sales and acquisitions completed in 2021.
 The Trust expects to grow predominately through acquisitions during 2021 with residential intensification efforts beginning to generate income in 2022.
-As always, we will continue to assess each acquisition to ensure they meet our disciplined investment objectives but will not grow the portfolio only for the sake of growth.
+As always, we will continue to assess each acquisition to ensure they meet our disciplined investment objectives.